websecurify/acme-no-login/README.md

 The following application, written on top of MongoDB and NodeJS, demonstrates a simple but not too obvious vulnerability in the this particular technology stack that can be used to successfully bypass the login prompt.

-For more information how this is done, simply visit **TO BE INCLUDED**.

 # System Requirements

 You will need docker installed and fully functional.